Improved Performance of Stochastic Gradients with Gaussian Smoothing: Explicitly Smoothing Neural Networks

 \section{Explicitly Smoothing Neural Networks}

-When Gaussian smoothing is applied to deep learning, it is almost always performed using a gradient-free approach, e.g., computing Monte Carlo estimates of (\ref{eq:fs_grad}).
-This process requires significant computation time because, for each point in the gradient-free approximation the model needs to be randomly perturbed, which is not as easy as a simple function query.
-In order to avoid arduous integral approximation, we explicitly compute the output of Gaussian smoothing applied to a network.
-We are motivated by the work in \cite{mobahi2016training} that explicitly computes the form that a Gaussian smoothed recurrent neural network has.
+Gaussian smoothing in deep learning is often implemented using gradient-free approaches, such as Monte Carlo estimates of~\eqref{eq:fs_grad}.
+This method is computationally expensive, as each point in the gradient-free approximation requires randomly perturbing the model, a process more complex than simple function queries.
+To circumvent the computational burden of integral approximation, we explicitly compute the output of Gaussian smoothing applied to a network.
+Our approach is inspired by \cite{mobahi2016training}, which derives the explicit form of a Gaussian-smoothed recurrent neural network.
+We start by introducing the notation for explicit smoothing and then present the main results, detailing how Gaussian smoothing modifies the formulation of a neural network.

 For a neural network, we use $C$ and $L$ to denote the number of convolutional and dense layers, respectively.
-Given a convolutional layer $C_l$, let $w_l=\frac{\text{width}(x_{l-1})-k_l}{s_l}+1$ denote the width of the output of the convolution with a single kernel (where $k_l$ is the kernel size and $s_l$ is the stride length).
-Then define the convolutional norm of $x$ with respect to $C_l$ as
+Given a convolutional layer $C_l$, let $k_l$ be the kernel size and $s_l$ be the stride length.
+Then $w_l=\frac{\text{width}(x_{l-1})-k_l}{s_l}+1$ gives the width of the output of the convolution with a single kernel.
+When we explicitly smooth a convolutional layer, we end up with an additional regularization term that depends on the input to that layer.
+Define the convolutional norm of $x$ with respect to $C_l$ as $\|x\|_{C_l}^2=\|x*J_{k_l}\|^2$ where $J_{k_l}$ is the $k_l\times k_l$ matrix whose entries are all 1.